aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/01-create-efs.md

 In this step, you create the EFS volume in same zone we created the subnet in the last step.

+**Note: If you already have an EFS that could be mounted within the VPC, you can skip the step and proceed to the next step.**

 #### Create One Zone EFS

 1. Select EFS inside your AWS Console login